hanez/fun/README.md

 ## To do

-Everything... ;) No, a lot of stuff works already, but only a very small set of functions are available in the Fun programming language.
+Everything... ;) No, a lot of stuff works already, but only a tiny set of functions are available in the Fun programming language.
 It grows from day to day...